About the show

 — Nancy ProctorCompelling, quirky, and masterful.
 Hannah has a talent for coaxing amazing stories from her interviewees.
 VERY highly recommended!

 — CitizenSissy (on Apple Podcasts)Hannah Hethmon is a consultant and producer specializing in all things podcasting for museums, history organizations, and cultural nonprofits.
 She is the creator and host of two shows: Museums in Strange Places and London is Ok I Guess.
-She is the author of the book Your Museum Needs a Podcast: A Step-By-Step Guide to Podcasting on a Budget for Museums, History Organizations, and Cultural Nonprofits.
+She is the author of the book .
 Her production and consulting work includes shows and projects for the UK National Archives, the Smithsonian Institution, the Science History Institute, the Peale Center, and the Vagina Museum.
 Hannah holds an MA in Viking and Medieval Norse Studies from the University of Iceland and is a Fulbright alumni.
 Originally from the greater Washington, D.C. area, she has lived in Iceland, Denmark, and Poland and currently lives in London….which is ok she says.

 So much of Maryland was built on the back of enslaved Africans, yet it’s easy to avoid confronting the history of slavery in Maryland’s former plantation country.
 Historic Sotterley is …